tnmendes/watt/README.md

 # Watt for Smart Devices
-Complementary app to the universe of Kasa Smart (TP-Link)
+Complementary app to the universe of Kasa Smart and Tapo (TP-Link)

 <br/><br/>
 <p align="center">